-For the SOIC-16 package, W25Q256JV provides a dedicated /RESET pin in addition to the /HOLD (IO3) pin as illustrated in Figure 1b.
+For the SOIC-16 and TFBGA package, W25Q512JV provides a dedicated /RESET pin.
 Drive the /RESET pin low for a minimum period of ~1us (tRESET) will reset the device to its initial power-on state.
-The HOLD/RST bit or QE bit in the Status Register will not affect the function of this dedicated /RESET pin.

 Hardware /RESET pin has the highest priority among all the input signals.
-Drive /RESET low for a minimum period of ~1us (tRESET) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (/CS, CLK, IOs, /WP and/or /HOLD).
+Drive /RESET low for a minimum period of ~1us (tRESET) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (/CS, CLK, IOs).

 - 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum pulse is recommended to ensure reliable operation. - 2.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 and TFBGA package.
+There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16/TFBGA package.
 If the reset function is not used, this pin can be left floating in the system.